galamo/fullstack-project-103/readme.md

 # EX + HW 15/9
 1. Create the same handlers & entry points for employees, get/create/update/delete
 2. add filter/search - to employees & make the customer search work!

+# Homework
+1. Build the client Employees Page with 50% of the columns from the DB